sontaglab/epidemics/README.md

 # Universal Features of Epidemic Models

-This repository is dedicated to the numerical simulations of [the bioRxiv article](https://www.biorxiv.org/content/10.1101/2020.06.21.163931v1.full.pdf+html):
+This repository is dedicated to the numerical simulations used in the [the bioRxiv article](https://www.biorxiv.org/content/10.1101/2020.06.21.163931v1.full.pdf+html):

 doi: https://doi.org/10.1101/2020.06.21.163931.